elievischel/wordpress_functions/README.md

-//Auto add and update Title field from ACF:
+If the title should be named after ACF fields, it will add and update the field title from the ACF Auto add and update Title field from ACF:

 	function my_post_title_updater( $post_id ) {
 		$my_post = array();